 11 REASONS TO VISIT QUÉBEC CITY, QC

 Québec City (or Québec) is the capital and second largest city of the mostly French Canadian province of Québec.
-Same as in other parts of Canada, different First Nations people have called this area home for thousands of years.
+Same as in other parts of Canada, First Nations people have called this area home for thousands of years.

 The French explorer Samuel de Champlain first founded a community called New France here in 1608.
 Soon after, the British arrived in this area as well.
 During the Seven Years War (1756-63), the French lost Québec City to the British in 1759.
 After Canada’s birth in 1867, Québec City went back into French hands.